An Algorithm to Train Unrestricted Sequential Discrete Morphological Neural Networks: Introduction

 We note that both the CDMNN and the USDMNN are fully transparent, the properties of the operators represented by the trained architectures are fully known, and their results can be interpreted.
 The advantage of USDMNN is that they are not as dependent on prior information as the CDMNN, which require a careful design of the architecture to represent a \textit{simple} class of operators with properties necessary to solve the practical problem, as was illustrated in the empirical application in \cite{marcondes2023discrete}.
 When there is no prior information about the problem at hand, an USDMNN may be preferable.

 In Section \ref{SecPreliminaries}, we present some notations and definitions, and in Section \ref{SecModel} we formally define the USDMNN that is a particular example of the DMNN proposed by \cite{marcondes2023discrete}.
-In Section \ref{SecTrain}, we present the SLGDAs to learn the windows and the characteristic functions of the W-operators in a USDMNN, and in Section \ref{SecToyExample} we apply the USDMNN to the same dataset used in \cite{marcondes2023discrete} in order to compare the results.
-In Section \ref{SecPerspectives}, we present our conclusions.
+In Section \ref{SecTrain}, we present the SLDAs to learn the windows and the characteristic functions of the W-operators in a USDMNN, and in Section \ref{SecToyExample} we apply the USDMNN to the same dataset used in \cite{marcondes2023discrete} in order to compare the results.
+In Section \ref{SecPerspectives}, we present the next steps of this research.